UnionEvoRobo/tetra-evo/USER_GUIDE.md

 * Number of production rules to use to grow the mesh.

 --check_collision STR
 * Whether to check for collision.

+--export_extension STR
+* What file extension to use for export.
+Supports ".stl" and ".obj".

 ## plot.ipynb